Prospect B2B: Why is it difficult?

 In practice, inbound marketing consists of creating and distributing content to attract target customers (thanks to SEO and social media) then converting visitors into leads.
 To do this, marketers use online lead generation tools (call-to-action, forms, lead magnets).

-Once the prospect submits their contact information, they enter the prospecting pipeline.
-Marketing will feed it with content to make it mature and collect information.
+Once the prospect has transmitted his contact information, he enters the B2B prospecting pipeline.
+Marketing will feed it with content to raise it in maturity and collect information.

 Then, when the prospect is sufficiently mature, it is transmitted to the sales teams for telephone prospecting action.